The NIHR 28 day rule for publications

 This applies to:

-- Any publication that involves part or whole funding from CLAHRC EoE.
+- Any publication that involves part or whole funding from CLAHRC EoE (or CLAHRC CP).
 Such papers will need to include the following acknowledgement and disclaimer;

 “This article/paper/report presents independent research funded by the National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research & Care (CLAHRC) East of England, at Cambridgeshire and Peterborough NHS Foundation Trust.
-The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health.”
+The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.”

 - Any publication where you have acknowledged CLAHRC in any other way e.g. not funded by CLAHRC but where an author or authors have been listed as being part of CLAHRC.